yanyan-liu/ZernikePy/README.md

-_Pyzernike_ is a minimalistic Python library to compute and visualize Zernike polynomials of any given orders.
+_ZernikePy_ is a minimalistic Python library to compute and visualize Zernike polynomials of any given orders.
 A typical usage is to generate basis functions for phase modulation in optics.

 # Installation
 ```
-pip install pyzernike
+pip install ZernikePy
 ```

 # Requirements